'Giving circles': Female fundraisers are powering women candidates

 Members are predominantly lawyers, businesswomen and other professionals who agree to pledge a minimum of $4,000 a year, $1,000 of which goes to handling overhead costs.
 The goal is to guarantee at least $25,000 in donations to any candidate who comes to address the group and Lurie takes pride in never having come up short.

 "One thing we’ve definitely learned over the years is that there's power in individual women writing checks, but the real power is in raising the money," Lurie said.
-"A group that can raise $25,000 or $50,000 or $75,000 dollars, that's more than enough for people to take notice."
+"A group that can raise $25,000 or $50,000 or $75,000, that's more than enough for people to take notice."

 The group, formed in the aftermath of Gail Schoettler's unsuccessful run for governor in 1998, makes a point of playing in competitive primaries as well as general elections.
 This week, it's holding a fundraiser for Gwen Graham, the only woman running for governor in Florida and who is facing four male candidates in next month's primary.